Today we are talking about a subject that is dear to many people's hearts and super easy to do.. Pastrami.

 For this recipe, I purchased a three pound corned beef brisket.
 After removing the brisket from the package, rinse the meat well and set it aside.

-You must know that the corned beef brisket is very salty at this time and if you prefer less salt, it can be soaked in fresh water for several hours to leach out some of the salt.
-In my opinion, this is not necessary since the sauerkraut is rinsed, the provolone cheese is not salty and the Jewish rye bread is fairly bland.. it all balances out in the end.
+The corned beef brisket is very salty at this time and if you prefer less salt, it can be soaked in fresh water for several hours to leach out some of the salt.
+In my opinion, this is usually not necessary since the sauerkraut is rinsed, the provolone cheese is not salty and the Jewish rye bread is fairly bland.. it all balances out in the end.

 About 4-6 hours of soaking should be plenty for a normal 3-4 pound brisket if you decide to soak it.
 Change the water a couple of times during the soak and make sure to keep it cold in the fridge during this process.

-After adding a thin layer of Dijon mustard to the brisket, I made up a batch of my original rub* and sprinkled it generously on all sides.
-The mustard will introduce a great flavor along with the rub.
+After adding a thin layer of Dijon mustard to the brisket, I made up a batch of my original rub and sprinkled it generously on all sides.
+The mustard will introduce a great flavor along with the original rub

 You can add a tablespoon of coriander seed if you like, this is a common spice for pastrami.